 - Bring the potatoes to a boil and boil for about 10-12 minutes or until you can pierce easily with a fork.
 Once done, drain the potatoes and place in a mixing bowl.

-- Turn your electric mixer on low to break down the potatoes into small pieces, about 30 seconds.
+- Add potatoes to an electric mixer and mix with a potato masher or a ricer to break them down.
 Add milk, boursin cheese, and salt and pepper to taste.
 Mix the potatoes on low to medium low until smooth and the boursin cheese is melted.
 Avoid over-mixing.
 Taste and season with more salt and pepper if needed.
 Serve warm with green onion or chives as a garnish.

 Leave a Reply